 - No account minimum to get started

-- Advanced order types (market, limit, stop loss, stop limit)
+- Advanced order types for automating your stock trades (market, limit, stop loss, stop limit)

 - Can also trade cryptocurrency (Bitcoin, Ethereum, etc.)

-With Robinhood there are absolutely zero fees to buy and sell stocks nor are there any monthly account maintenance fees.
-If you’re looking looking to start trading stocks this is a key advantage over most larger brokerages such as TD Ameritrade, Fidelity, and Etrade, which charge $5-$7 per trade.
-And unless your trading massive amounts of money those fees are going to eat away at your profits.
+With Robinhood, there are absolutely zero fees to buy and sell stocks nor are there any monthly account maintenance fees.
+If you’re looking looking to start trading stocks, this offers a key advantage over many traditional investment brokerages.

 Robinhood currently offers over 5,000 single stocks and ETFs in the US that you can either trade or invest in.
-At this time they do not offer mutual funds or bonds.
+If you're new to investing, an ETF stands for Exchange Traded Fund.

-In addition, Robinhood also gives you the ability to trade a few select cryptocurrencies on their platform.
+In addition, Robinhood also gives you the ability to trade some of the top cryptocurrencies on their platform.
 They also offer options trading as well.

 There is no minimum investment required to get started on the Robinhood app.
-This is a plus for Robinhood because many larger investment brokerages, such as Etrade, require at least $500 just to open an account.
+This is a definite plus for Robinhood compared to many traditional investment brokerages, who may require hundreds of dollars just to open an account.

-Essentially, this means if you want to buy a stock that cost $300 you will have to deposit $300 to buy the full share.
+Essentially, this means if you want to buy a stock that cost $100 you will have to deposit $100 to buy a full share of that stock.

 Advanced Order types

-This is a great advantage for trading stocks as it allows you to automate your trades and have the app buy and sell stocks for you at your desired price points.
+This is a great advantage for trading stocks when you're on-the-go or simply away from your phone.
+Through their advanced order types Robinhood can help you automate your trades by buying and selling stocks for you at your desired price points.

 Extended Hours Trading